dennislee22/dennislee22.github.io/docs/cml/mthread.md

     ![](../../assets/images/cml/singlethread2.png)

 4. After the process is completed, check the outcome of the `output` file.
-It shows details such as current CPU thread core of the hosting node, current pid, total of threads, which CPU core is scheduled to run the program at one point of time and finally the read/written line.
+It shows details such as current CPU thread core of the hosting node, current pid, total of threads, which CPU core is scheduled to run the program at specific point of time and finally the read/written line.
 As expected, the code writes each line number to the `output` file sequentially without data corruption as Python runs the code linearly with a single Mainthread process.

     ```bash
     $ more output